InteractionEcologies/Ferret_Project/README.md

 #### Running a database server ####

 In the 'database' folder, check server.py file to specify the port number.
 It is specified as 5001 for now.
+This port number is identical to the Ferret Logger file's configuration, which is in ferret/logger/app/src/main/java/com/google/research/ic/alogger/URLConstants.java file.
+Make sure the port number in the server.py file is identical to the URLConstants.java file's configuration.

 ```
 if __name__ == "__main__":